Ryan Giggs denies ‘twisting police statement to seem like a victim’

 Giggs had told the court previously that he had a “tangle” with his ex-girlfriend and had hit her “in the lip”.

-He denied that he “lost control” and assaulted Ms Grenville after she confronted him about being unfaithful.
-He also denied causing her acutal bodily harm or elbowing her sister in the jaw.
+He denied that he “lost control” and assaulted Ms Greville after she confronted him about being unfaithful.
+He also denied causing her actual bodily harm or elbowing her sister in the jaw.

-During his police interview after the incident, which was shown to court, Giggs claimed that Ms Grenville had “kicked him in the head” during their struggle.
+During his police interview after the incident, which was shown to the court, Giggs claimed that Ms Greville had “kicked him in the head” during their struggle.

 He showed the police officer his injured lip at the time.

-Mr Wright asked about a line in Giggs’ police statement, which read: “The last thing I would ever want to do is harm her [Kate Grenville] emotionally or physically.”
+Mr Wright asked about a line in Giggs’ police statement, which read: “The last thing I would ever want to do is harm her [Kate Greville] emotionally or physically.”

 Giggs maintained that the line was true.